cu-mkp/editioncrafter/editioncrafter-umd/README.md

 ## EditionCrafter in a React App

-If you are including EditionCrafter in a React app, add this module to your project:
+If you are including EditionCrafter in a React app, add the [`@cu-mkp/editioncrafter`](https://www.npmjs.com/package/@cu-mkp/editioncrafter) module to your project:

 ```
 npm add @cu-mkp/editioncrafter